Geelong Memorial Park & Crematorium

 Burvilles Road, Armstrong Creek

-Land was acquired in 1980 in Burvilles Rd, Armstrong Creek for the establishment of Geelong’s first crematorium.
+Land was acquired in 1980 in Burvilles Rd, Armstrong Creek, for the establishment of Geelong’s first crematorium.
 Prior to this being built, those families seeking cremation had to go to Ballarat, Altona, Fawkner or The Necropolis.
-The first cremation took place on 21st April 1988.
-Since that time over 27,500 cremations have been performed.
+The first cremation took place n 21st April 1988.
+Since that time over 27,500 cremations have bene performed.

 The Book of Remembrance is also on display in the chapel foyer.
-An inscription within the “Book of Remembrance” is a an alternative or in addition to a traditional memorial.
+An inscription within the “Book of Remembrance” is an alternative, or in addition, to a traditional memorial.
 Each entry is hand-inscribed by skilled artists using medieval manuscript styling.
 The Book is made of the finest parchment and is leather bound.
-The “Book of Remembrance” is kept by the Trust as a perpetual memorial and is available for viewing at the Geelong Memorial Park Chapel.
+The “Book of Remembrance” is kept by the Trust as a perpetual memorials and is available for viewing at the Geelong Memorial Park Chapel.
 Personal Remembrance Cards and Personal Remembrance Booklets can also be ordered.